Linaro/website/_posts/current/blog/2022-03-01-how-to-build-flang-on-windows-on-arm.md

 38ninja all || ninja all || ninja all || exit /b
 ```

-Depending on which revision of flang you’re building, you should now have one or both of f18.exe or flang-new.exe in %build_dir%/bin.
+Depending on which revision of flang you’re building, you should now have one or both of `f18.exe` or `flang-new.exe` in `%build_dir%/bin`.

 At the time of writing, clang version [13.0.0](https://www.google.com/url?q=https://github.com/llvm/llvm-project/releases/download/llvmorg-13.0.0/LLVM-13.0.0-woa64.zip&sa=D&source=docs&ust=1646131480669885&usg=AOvVaw1ILobDb_KMB4Hxid6JOAZa) is known to work for building flang without code generation support.
 However, if you want to build a flang that can generate actual binaries, you need to use custom development branches such as [this one](https://github.com/rovka/f18-llvm-project/commit/6e578e76455eee6ba006ebda911869446c45194c).
 The latter is based on the community’s [fir-dev branch](https://github.com/flang-compiler/f18-llvm-project/tree/fir-dev), which is currently in the process of being upstreamed, plus some minor changes to get things working on Windows on Arm.